aeckhoff/wfEngine/docs/documentation.markdown

         return "thank";
     }

-At first we check again if the hashtag is correct and that the last command was 'validate'.
+At first we check again, if the hashtag is correct and that the last command was 'validate'.
 In addition we also check, if the last command was called via a http request (external).
 That way we can avoid that important methods can be called directly from the web.
 In case of an save error, we return the "saveerror" command, otherwise we return the "thank" command.
-But before both we tell the wfEngine to call the next command via http request (by reloading the page with the new command).
-That way the "thank" or "saveerror" message will be shown with a fresh URL in the browser bar and our browser history is "clean".
+But before we tell the wfEngine to call the next command via http request (by reloading the page with the new command).
+That way the "thank" or "saveerror" message will be shown with a fresh URL in the browser and our browser history is "clean".

     public function thankAction() {
         if (!$this->wf->checkGivenHash() || !$this->wf->checkLast('save')) {